ramawijayadev/express-typescript-boilerplate/README.md

     ```

 3.  **Setup Infrastructure**:
-    Ensure PostgreSQL and Redis are running (or use Docker for infra only):
+    Ensure PostgreSQL, Mailpit, and Redis are running (or use Docker for infra only):

     ```bash
-    docker-compose up -d postgres redis mailpit
+    docker-compose up -d postgres mailpit redis
     ```

 4.  **Initialize Database**: